stevahnes/SpringAiHandsOn/README.md

 #### 2.1 Using the ChatClient for book recommendations
 1. Update the class [BookRecommendationService](src/main/java/com/spring/book/BookRecommendationService.java)  in `com.spring.book`.

-   As its name says, it is a Spring service and should be annotated with the @Service stereotype annotation
+   As its name says, it is a Spring service and should be annotated with the `@Service` stereotype annotation

-2. Initialize the `chatClient chatClient` in the [BookRecommendationService](src/main/java/com/spring/book/BookRecommendationService.java) constructor
+2. Initialize the `chatClient` in the [BookRecommendationService](src/main/java/com/spring/book/BookRecommendationService.java) constructor

 3. Inside [BookRecommendationService](src/main/java/com/spring/book/BookRecommendationService.java), Complete the method `findMostPopularProgrammingBooks`.
-It should use a ChatClient instance in order to ask for the 5 best programming books in year 2023 and return the response in a String format.
+It should use a `ChatClient` instance in order to ask for the 5 best programming books in year 2023 and return the response in a String format.

 4. Update a JUnit test [BookRecommendationServiceTest](src/test/java/com/spring/book/BookRecommendationServiceTest.java) complete the methode `shouldFindMostPopularProgrammingBooks`

-Before running BookRecommendationServiceTest, edit its run configuration and add an environment variable `OPENAI_API_KEY` for the OpenAI API [key]( https://ctxt.io/2/AAB4mgk3Fw) (not required for online IDE)
+Before running `BookRecommendationServiceTest`, edit its run configuration and add an environment variable `OPENAI_API_KEY` for the OpenAI API [key]( https://ctxt.io/2/AAB4mgk3Fw) (not required for online IDE)

-Run BookRecommendationServiceTest.
+Run `BookRecommendationServiceTest`.
 If you are able to see the response in the logs, you have successfully used Spring AI with OpenAI, congratulations!

 (For the online IDE execute in the shell `mvn -Dtest=BookRecommendationServiceTest#shouldFindMostPopularProgrammingBooks test` )
 ### 3. Logs, Entities, and Images